History of CBD and How to Use It

 The equal status of therapeutic cannabis and CBD is constantly evolving (recently in Germany for example) and sometimes remains unclear in some countries such as France.
 Studies are proliferating and more and more laboratories are looking at the molecule to reveal its properties, but there are still many unknowns.
 Although cannabis is already applied medically in multiple forms, we are still in the experimental stage for many treatments.
 It is therefore necessary to take some precautions on the subject and wait for the research to progress before being able to establish certainties.

-In recent years, we have seen the arrival of vape e-liquids containing CBD.
+In recent years, we have seen the arrival of vape e-liquids containing effective CBD vape pen.
 Cannabidiol is a substance that adapts well to inhalation, properly integrating with the propylene glycol and vegetable glycerin that make up the e-liquid and having a good bioavailability.

 Vaporising CBD is it dangerous?